 - Selling goods for charitable purposes (but a street collection permit will be required).

-For trading at a market, applicants should obtain permission from the market organiser to trade at the market, before applying for a street trading consent.
+Applicants should obtain permission from the market organiser to trade at the market, before applying for a street trading consent.
 Applicants who are granted street trading consents for a market will be expected to abide by the rules of that market as well as conditions attached to the street trading consent.

 A fee must be paid at the time an application is made.
 The fee covers the cost of administration, inspection and enforcement activity.
 View the street trading fees and charges (PDF, 86KB, 1 page).